Home / Reviews / Branch Ergonomic Chair

 Not sure if the Branch is right for you?
 Read our Office Chair Buying Guide or browse the Best Office Chairs hub for a full comparison across price points.

-Disclosure: This page contains affiliate links.
-If you purchase through these links, SeatedLab may earn a small commission at no additional cost to you.
-This does not influence our assessments.
-Read our full affiliate disclosure.
+SeatedLab uses affiliate links.
+If you buy through a link on this page, we may earn a commission at no extra cost to you.
+This does not influence our recommendations.
+See our full affiliate disclosure.